 Some critics point out that this simple overview fails to recognize a small, but important distinction: The difference in service fees that Airbnb take from hosts versus guests.

 Airbnb aim to keep two distinct user groups happy:

+There is a difference in the service fees Airbnb take from hosts and guests.
 Airbnb charge a flat service fee of 3% from hosts for all reservations, irrespective of size or duration.
-In contrast, service fees for guests range between 6-12%.
+In contrast, service fees for guests range between 0-20% of the reservation subtotal.

-From a purely financial perspective (3% host service fees vs. 6-12% guest service fees), there is more for Airbnb to gain by recommending lower prices that keep guests happy (and booking more frequently on Airbnb).
+There is therefore more for Airbnb to gain by recommending lower prices that keep guests happy and booking more frequently on Airbnb.

-This dynamic is supported by anecdotal evidence from seasoned Airbnb hosts who’ve observed that the prices they’re able to command from their listings are above the prices that Airbnb recommend they charge when using the Smart Pricing tool.
+Many seasoned Airbnb hosts have observed that the prices they’re able to command are frequently higher than the prices that Airbnb recommend they charge when using Smart Pricing.

 Tips Lack Specificity to your Listing